moby/moby/docs/sources/reference/commandline/cli.md

     $ export DOCKER_HOST="tcp://0.0.0.0:2375"
     $ sudo docker ps
     # both are equal

+IP masquerading uses address translation to allow containers without a public IP to talk to other machines on the Internet.
+This may interfere with some network topologies and can be disabled with --ip-masq=false.

 To run the daemon with [systemd socket activation]( http://0pointer.de/blog/projects/socket-activation.html), use